You see, that Obama is on his way to Fort Campbell, Kentucky.

 Did you have one-on-one time with him?

-And I said, But that shouldn't stop you from offering your opinion.
+And I said, but that shouldn't stop you from offering your opinion.

 After all, we wouldn't be here celebrating today if they hadn't done their job.

-He said, No, I won't.
+And he said, no, I won't.

 And he turned around and walked away.

-Turn around and walked away.
+Turned around and walked away.

-Turned his back on Deborah Burlingame, brother of Chick Burlingame, pilot of the uh plane that hit the Pentagon.
+Turned his back on Deborah Burlingame, brother of Chick Burlingame, pilot of the plane that hit the Pentagon.

 Nope, I won't.